 Supplement all the above with regular talks about what is going on in the world.
 Your children need to understand your reason for being strict about these matters.
 When they grasp what Lefties are up to, they will appreciate your motive and work with you.
-Some parents forget this part, and their offspring skedaddle to join the Left, leaving mom and dad scratching their heads wondering why.
-They forgot to give their kids a good reason for all the rules.
+Some parents forget this part, and their offspring skedaddle to join the Left, leaving mom and dad scratching their heads, wondering why.
+They failed to give their kids a good reason for all the rules.

 In some cases, they are afraid that talking about the Left might encourage their kids to go that way, which is a mistake.
-The old maxim ‘Know Thine Enemy’ applies to you, your spouse and your children.
+The old maxim ‘Know Thine Enemy’ applies to you, your spouse, and your children.
 The entire family needs to know the enemy.

-There is a difference between letting kids watch CNN for hours on their own and showing them an excerpt which you discuss.
+There is a difference between letting kids watch CNN for hours on their own and showing them an excerpt that you discuss.
 The latter is fine.
 Play the piece and point out the lies.
 While you do not want them watching leftist propaganda on their own, it is fine to be a ‘tour guide’ to show portions of it, highlighting the falsehoods.
-The kids can ask questions and even debate you on the details.
+The kids can ask questions and even debate with you on the details.
 That is healthy and a part of their education.
 They will go through phases where they disagree with you about some issues, which is fine.
-Overall you will see that when you reveal the way the Left deceive and explain why they do this, your children will see through them soon enough.
+Overall you will see that when you reveal how the Left deceive and explain why they do this, your children will see through them soon enough.

 16 to 18

 If you know an 85-year-old, count how many great-grandchildren he or she has.
-Often these days it will only be a handful, thanks to feminists who spent the last fifty years persuading millions of women to delay having children, and to limit them to one or two.
+Often these days, it will only be a handful, thanks to feminists who spent the last fifty years persuading millions of women to delay having children and to limit them to one or two.

-Many women followed that advice and ‘ghost kin’ number in the tens of millions.
+Many women followed that advice, and ‘ghost kin’ number in the tens of millions.
 Thanks, feminists, for deleting all those armies of would-be grandchildren, great-grandchildren, nephews, nieces, nephews-in-law, nieces-in-law, great-nephews, great-nieces, cousins, second cousins, third cousins, and so on.
-Many elderly feminists today live lonely lives, wondering why they have no visitors.
+Many elderly feminists today live lonesome lives, wondering why they have no visitors.
 How many of them realize they deleted all the kin who would have visited them every day?

 Enjoy raising your family, and I wish you the best of luck.